OPAE/intel-fpga-bbb/samples/README.md

 ASE may still be used for simulation even if no platform specific library is installed or OPAE_PLATFORM_ROOT is not defined.
 It will default to configuring builds for integrated Xeon+FPGA platforms.
-Synthesis with Quartus requires on a platform release and OPAE_PLATFORM_ROOT.
+Synthesis with Quartus requires a platform release and a valid OPAE_PLATFORM_ROOT.